 - Resources to help patients and others in their life better understand their condition and treatment

-- Information about patient support groups, community resources, patient meetings
+- Information about patient support groups, community resources, and patient meetings

 Visit the Resources page to learn more.

-Enter your state to find your dedicated Albireo Assist Care Coordinator.
+Enter your state or territory to find your dedicated Albireo Assist Care Coordinator.

 - District Of Columbia